 What does Daniel mean?

-Charted below is the birth name popularity of Daniel for boys.
+Charted below is the birth name statistics of Daniel for boys.
 Daniel reached its highest rank of #5 in the U.S. in 2008, and is at #10 presently.
-(2014 Birth Statistics)
+(2014 U.S. SSA Records)

-Dan, Dana, Dane (#625 the previous year), Danial, Dannie and Danny (#429) are the popular related forms of Daniel (#10 the previous year) listed in the Top 1000.
-Usage of these boy names was at its peak during 1950-1959 (usage of 0.7176%) and has become significantly less since (usage 0.2766%, down 61.5%), with the forms Dan, Dana, Danial and Dannie becoming less stylish.
-Dane (#625) and Danny (#429) are two of the more trendy boy names among these.
-Displayed below is a comparison of the popularity of Daniel and associated names.
-(2014 Birth Statistics)
+Dan, Dana, Dane (#625 from current records), Danial, Dannie and Danny (#429) are the popular related forms of Daniel (#10 from current records) listed in the Top 1000.
+Usage of these relations of Daniel was more pronounced among parents during 1950-1959 (median #282) and has become significantly less since (#723, ▼61.5%), with the forms Dan, Dana, Danial and Dannie becoming less stylish.
+Dane and Danny are two of the more trendy boy names among these.

 Daniel is alike in pronunciation to Donal▼, Donell, Donnel and Donnell▼.
 Other suggested similar baby names are Chaniel, Dabnie, Damien▲, Darcel, Darel, Dariell, Darien▼, Darrel▼, Davie, Davies, Denies, Denley, Donzel, Doriel, Dunley, Dunlie, Hansel, Hanyel, Lanier, Manoel, Mansel, Otniel, Pagiel, Rancel and Raziel.
 These names tend to be less frequently used than Daniel.